memgraph/docs/gqlalchemy/how-to-guides/streams/kafka-streams.md

 - `name: str` ➡ The name of the stream.
 - `topics: List[str]` ➡ List of topic names.
-- `transform: str` ➡ The transformation procedure for mapping incoming memssages to Cypher queries.
+- `transform: str` ➡ The transformation procedure for mapping incoming messages to Cypher queries.
 - `consumer_group: str` ➡ Name of the consumer group in Memgraph.
 - `batch_interval: str = None` ➡ Maximum wait time in milliseconds for consuming